mitchcapper/JouleUWP/JOULE_PROTOCOL.md

 -    @param {float} holdingTemperature - The temperature to drop the bath down to after the cookTime
 -    It also takes other args like is it a manual/automatic program, and metadata that has guide/program id information.
 We are guessing the metadata is not used by Joule itself for anything.
 You can see the message construction in assets/www/js/bundle.js (search for makeMessage) There are other parameters like turbo (allows overshooting for faster getting to temperature) or waitForPreheat, but we don't actually see these used anywhere in code (maybe future plans).
 It could be somehow just serialized but that seems unlikely.
+It is also not clear how useful holding temperature is, given the fact the bath has to naturally cool to reach a lower temperature.